-Now that we’ve presented a brief overview of what CompTIA offers, let’s take a closer look at the CompTIA A+ certification.
+Now that we’ve presented a brief overview of what CompTIA offers, let’s take a closer look at what the A+ certification is.

 The CompTIA A+ Exam

-CompTIA released their restructured exam system in 2019.
-According to the new system, to get CompTIA A+ certified, candidates must pass two exams:
+CompTIA released its restructured exam system in 2019.
+According to the new system, to get A+ certified, candidates must pass two exams:

 - Core 1 (exam 220-1001) – mobile devices, hardware, cloud computing, virtualization, network troubleshooting, and technology.